Jonniie/Jonnie-Dev/README.md

 I'm currently taking the Frontend Career path course created by [Scrimba](https://scrimba.com/learn/frontend)<br>
 Asides Frontend development, I work as a UI/UX designer, where I help create and design web and mobile interface which balances aesthetics with a very great user experience.-->

- 👀 &nbsp;I love to build projects that solve real life problems while having fun
+ 👀 I love to build projects that solve real life problems
         <br/>
         🚀 I love contributing to open source.
         <br/>